RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR032 | The media file is required
 ERR033 | The seats for the reservation were not provided ERR034 | Reservation seat not found
-ERR035 | Create reservation validation problem
+ERR035 | Create user reservation validation problem